 Surgery for astrocytoma

 The surgeons will try to get as much of the tumor out as possible, since aggressive tumor removal is associated with better long-term outcomes.
-Surgery is often limited due to the deep, central placement of both the thalamus and hypothalamus within the brain.
+Surgery often is limited due to the deep, central placement of both the thalamus and hypothalamus within the brain.
 In addition, removal of the whole tumor can result in damage to critical brain areas.

 If the tumor recurs after initial surgical removal, or if the tumor re-grows after partial surgical removal, your child’s doctor may recommend a second attempt at removing as much of the tumor as possible.